Skip to main content

 • Neurological symptoms: numbness, tingling, weakness

-• Your doctor suspects a torn ligament, herniated disc, or something structural
+• Your doctor suspects structural damage

 • Pre-surgical planning

-Wait it out if:
+Wait if:

-• The injury is less than two weeks old — give it time before imaging
+• The injury is less than two weeks old

 • General back pain with no red flags